RichardNeat/fun-review-day-pip/README.md

-# Fundamentals Block Review
+# JS Fundamentals Review Day

-For this block review, you have several specifications which need to be completed.
-You are expected to use full TDD in order to demonstrate your understanding of the questions and of good TDD practices.
-Good luck!
+Today you have several specifications to work through.
+You are expected to use TDD throughout in order to demonstrate your understanding of the questions and of good TDD practices (the tests for _Section 2 - Using Closures_ have been written for you).
+Have fun!

-`nb.` Please complete one challenge from each section first, before returning to the rest!
+❗️ `nb.` - Please look out for the **red exclamation marks** ❗️ to tell you when to move onto the next section.

 ## Section 1 At-The-Zoo (Array Methods)